Tiger-class fast attack craft: Design

-The La Combattante IIas had been designed by Lürssen of Germany for Israel, but were built in France by Constructions Mécaniques de Normandie in Cherbourg (CMN) for political reasons.
-Eight of the boats were laid down by CMH, but completed by Lürssen.
+The vessels had been designed by Lürssen of Germany for Israel.
+They were a modification of the Jaguar-class fast attack craft, but armed with the French Exocet missile.
+They were built mainly in France by Constructions Mécaniques de Normandie in Cherbourg (CMN) for political reasons; twelve were built and completed there, while another eight of the boats were laid down by CMH, but completed by Lürssen.

+Their export to Israel was also blocked for political reasons, and the boats were commissioned into the German Navy as the Tiger class.
+A number of other boats were built by CMN for various navies to the same design, which became known as the La Combattante II type fast attack craft.

 Operational history

 The boats were commissioned into the Bundesmarine in the mid-1970s, replacing the Jaguar-class vessels of the 3rd and 5th Squadrons.
 At first the boats did not receive names, only numbers, but these were introduced later at the insistence of the crews.

 The ships served for 30 years, and received major updates in 1982–84 and 1990–92.
-After decommissioning they were scrapped or sold to different countries.
+After decommissioning, they were scrapped or sold to different countries.
 No direct replacements were procured as due to the changed operating conditions the Deutsche Marine has reduced the number of these fast attack boats drastically and procured instead a smaller number of corvettes.